gwijthoff/digitalmedia/index.md

 ### February 9: afrofuturism 2

-Ytasha L. Womack, *Afrofuturism: The World of Black Sci-Fi and Fantasy Culture* (Chicago: Chicago Review Press, 2013), p.
-3-24, 39-50

-- Evolution of a Space Cadet
-- Project Imagination

 Mark Dery, [“Black to the Future: Interviews with Samuel R. Delany, Greg Tate, and Tricia Rose,”](https://courseworks.columbia.edu/access/content/group/CPLSW3770_001_2017_1/Dery_1994_Black_to_the_Future_-_Interviews_with_Samuel_R._Delany,_Greg_Tate,_and_Tricia.pdf) in *Flame Wars: The Discourse of Cyberculture*, ed.
 Mark Dery (Durham, NC: Duke University Press, 1994), 179–222.

 **********************